cjohnson496/dotfiles/README.md

 PRs not accepted at this time.

-When we dostart accepting PRs, please ee [the contributing code of conduct](code-of-conduct.md)!
+When we dostart accepting PRs, please see [the contributing code of conduct](code-of-conduct.md)!

 ## License